 Self-hosted

-Both Rocket.Chat and Twake Chat have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Rocket.Chat appears to have several advantages over Twake Chat, particularly in popularity, maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, SCSS.
 However, they differ in their additional technology choices: Rocket.Chat uses Meteor while Twake Chat leverages PHP.